mujahedsyed/spring-workspace/aspect-ws/readme.md

 @Aspect
 public class TracingAspect {
 ```
-   - The other annotation will change the @Aspect marked class to Aspect.
+   - The annotation will change the @Aspect marked class to Aspect.

 #### Enable Aspects in Java Configuration
   - To use Spring Java Configuration use should use @ComponentScan(basePackages="") this will scan for spring beans, you also need to add @EnableAspectJAutoProxy this will enable @Aspect annotation.